envoyproxy/envoy-openssl/bssl-compat/README.md

 ```
 compile_commands.json
 ```
-This make possible to run clang-tidy on a single files:
+This makes it possible to run clang-tidy on a single file:
 ```
 clang-tidy -p build/ <glob or files>
 ```

 After clang-tidy has finished, before starting a build without clang-tidy, remove build directory and start from scratch for "normal" compilation.

+### Sanitisers

 To build and run with Address Sanitiser, go to the build directory and launch:
 ```
-.../bssl-compat/tools/do-asan.sh
+cmake -DSANITIZE_ADDRESS=On ..
+make
 ctest
 ```
 Then, if errors are present, output will be available in the file: